 The former marina lands at the north end of the harbour are owned by the City of Oshawa.
-HOPA recognizes the ongoing desire of the City and other stakeholders to reintroduce marina and/ or boat launch facilities to the harbour.
+HOPA recognizes the ongoing desire of the City and other stakeholders to reintroduce recreational boating to the harbour.
 Concerns do exist related to the safety of recreational vessels interacting with commercial vessels in an increasingly busy harbour, but HOPA has committed to working with the City to finding an approach that will meet its objective to accommodate more recreational use.